The-Gentleman/GymFinder/README.md

 # GymFinder

 Welcome to your new CLI gem, GymFinder!
 Using data scraped off of an online fitness site, classpass, I've created a command line interface that allows a user to view a list of gyms.
-Upon selecting a gym, the user then sees a display of a gyms address, workout style, and average star rating.
+Upon selecting a gym, the user then sees a display of a gyms address and an average star rating.
 To experiment with that code, run `bin/gym` for an interactive prompt.

 ## Installation